Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 ### 1. Starter

-To begin, download the start code [here](https://github.com/Unboxed-Software/solana-metaplex).
+To begin, download the starter code [here](https://github.com/Unboxed-Software/solana-metaplex).

 The file contains two images that we will be using for the NFTs.
 In the `index.ts` file, you will find the following code snippet which includes sample data for the NFT we’ll be creating and updating.